Kite Man: Hell Yeah!: Production

-Serving as one of his final roles before he died in 2023, Lance Reddick voices Lex Luthor in the series up until the eighth episode, "Just Right, Hell Yeah!".
-The aforementioned episode was dedicated to his memory.
+Lex Luthor was one of Lance Reddick's final roles before he died in 2023.
+The eighth episode, "Just Right, Hell Yeah!", was his final appearance and was dedicated to his memory.

 Development

 Harley Quinn showrunner Patrick Schumacker revealed at South by Southwest in March 2022, during the "Not Kidding Around: Warner Bros.
 Animation and the Reimagining of Iconic Characters for an Adult Audience" panel that development was underway for a spin-off featuring the character of Kite Man in the lead role.

 In April 2022, HBO Max announced that it had given a series order, which would be titled Noonan's.
 That July, it was reported that Harley Quinn co-developer Dean Lorey and Katie Rich would serve as showrunners.

 In June 2023, at the Annecy International Animation Film Festival, it was announced that the series would be re-titled as Kite Man: Hell Yeah!.

 Casting

 After the show was announced with a series order, Matt Oberg was announced to be reprising the role of Kite Man.
 In September 2023, alongside the release of the teaser trailer, James Adomian and Rory Scovel were confirmed to reprise their roles as Bane and Gus the Goon, alongside Stephanie Hsu, Jonathan Banks, Lance Reddick, Michael Imperioli, Natasia Demetriou, Judith Light, Janelle James, and Keith David joining the series, as well with Kaley Cuoco and Lake Bell guest starring as Harley Quinn and Poison Ivy.